 Mapping the Estimates

 Following the estimation of all achievement gaps within each state, we restricted the analyses to Alameda County in California.
 Maps were then produced to examine any geographical clustering of school-level achievement gap estimates, as well as features of the surrounding area that may correspond with this clustering.
-Figures 4, 5, and 6 displays screen captures of an interactive map, with census tracts colored according to the median housing cost, number of individuals within the tract identifying as Black, and the number of individuals in the tract with an income to poverty line ratio above 2.0, respectively.
+Figures 4, 5, and 6 display screen captures of an interactive map, with census tracts colored according to the median housing cost, number of individuals within the tract identifying as Black, and the number of individuals in the tract with an income to poverty line ratio above 2.0, respectively.
 Note that in addition to providing information about the surrounding area, census tracts also help describe population density, with smaller polygons representing high population density (i.e., more people per square mile).
 Schools (pins on the map) colored darker red represent larger estimated achievement gaps.
 In the screen capture, it is somewhat difficult to discern some of the census tracts, particularly smaller tracts (high population density), which tend to correspond with many overlapping schools.
 However, the clustering of schools corresponding to the estimated achievement gap is still readily apparent.
 The Northwest section of the map includes a clear cluster of schools with large achievement gaps, with students identifying as Black in these schools performing, on average, more than 1.5 standard deviations below their White peers.
 The more central portion of the map includes mostly schools with relatively moderate achievement gaps, colored pink (Vd= -0.3 to -0.9), or essentially no achievement gap, colored white (Vd= -0.3 to 0.3).
 However, even within this cluster of schools with more moderate achievement gaps, there are a few schools with very large achievement gaps.

 In terms of using the surrounding demographics of the area to predict school-level achievement gaps, there are no clearly discernible patterns among any of the maps displayed.
 Figure 6, displaying the number of people within each tract with an income to poverty ratio above 2.0, has the most variability and there does appear to be a modest relation.
 In particular, the cluster of schools with high estimated achievement gaps in the Northwest are generally in areas with fewer individuals with an income to poverty ratio over 2.0.